October 2, 2020

 KANDAL, KAMPOUNG SPEU, and SVAY RIENG PROVINCE, Cambodia–September 29, 2020 – October 2, 2020

 Road safety is an ever-present issue for factory workers as dangerous commutes become a part of every day life.
 Garment and footwear factory representatives participated in a series of training sessions organized under the Commuting Safety for Cambodian Workers (CSCW) program.

-As road safety leaders, AIP Foundation demonstrated the importance of improving road safety conditions for factory workers in Cambodia, the dangers of drink driving, distracted driving, helmet use and the correct traffic laws at each event.
+As road safety leaders, AIP Foundation demonstrated the importance of improving commuting conditions for factory workers in Cambodia, the dangers of drink driving, distracted driving, helmet use and the current traffic laws at each event.
 Group discussions, brainstorming and role play were some of the methods used to provide a comprehensive, multi-faceted learning experience for workers and representatives from five factories across the Kandal, Kampoung Speu and Svay Rieng provinces.

-The CSCW program, supported by United States Agency for International Development (USAID) and the Solidarity Center, was designed to reduce injuries and fatalities on the road focusing on sustainable and long-term approaches.
+The CSCW program, supported by USAID and the Solidarity Center, was designed to reduce injuries and fatalities on the road focusing on sustainable and long-term approaches.

 For photos from the training series, please click here.